jgontrum/connexion-cookiecutter/README.md

 # Connexion Cookiecutter Template

-Cookiecutter is a templating tool that helps you to get started with a project really quickly.
-Just answer some questions about you and your projects and a ready-to-go project folder will be created.
+This Cookiecutter template helps you setting up a RESTful API in minutes.
+Just answer some questions about you and your projects and a ready-to-go python project will be created.

 ## Requirements